Functional Materials & Devices Lab

 Functional Materials & Devices Laboratory is based in the School Of Physics, Indian Institute of Science Education and Research Thiruvananthapuram (IISER TVM), India.
 Our research is strategically focused on three main research themes: New Functional Materials, Device Applications, and Sustainability.
 The group and the institute are home to a wide range of thin-film growth and nanofabrication equipment as well as a diverse suite of magnetic, electronic, and structural characterization techniques.
 Our present research encompasses fundamental research in materials engineering, spintronics, ion-tronics, and Quantum Materials.

-We have three PhD positions in the following areas: Quantum Materials, Spintronics, Oxide memristors for Non-volatile memory (NVM)
+We have three PhD positions in the following areas: Quantum Materials, and Spintronics

 25.05.2023: Tuhin has become Life Member of Materials Research Society of India (MRSI)